 Rebecca Rowland-Chandler create objects of beauty that allude to the natural world, researching structural and decorative elements that combine the organic with the geometric.
 She is a graduate from University for the Creative Arts, Farnham, and currently works from her home studio in North East London.
-Pieces from her collections are available at the Pyramid Gallery, York, Chalk's Gallery, Lymington, and many are available to purchase directly.
+Pieces from her collections are available at the Pyramid Gallery, York, Craft Centre Leeds, Queens Street Gallery, Neath, Llantarnam Grange Arts Centre, Cwmbran and many are available to purchase directly from her Etsy shop.

 Her Graduate Collection, inspired by sedimentary rocks in Hunstanton Cliffs, Norfolk, in which she developed a layered design for all landscapes she responded to.
 Focusing on the formation of repeating patterns in the natural world and how they can be distorted and abstracted when perceived from alternate perspectives.
 She translates these markings into complex designs to incorporate into layers, exploring the unique medium's materiality, fluidity, and beauty.

 Featured in October 2021 of Livingetc Magazine in "The Faces of the Future - Design Stars of Tomorrow" by Barbara Chandler